mchoirulgx/DataworkToGCP/docs/04-case-study-house-buying.md

 # 04 · Case Study: House-Buying Analysis (end to end)

+The sample pipeline to be migrated is here: https://www.alibabacloud.com/help/en/dataworks/user-guide/dataworks-for-application-development

 > **Goal:** take a real, simple DataWorks pipeline and convert it to GCP,
 > step by step, with every file involved.
 This mirrors Alibaba's own public
 > tutorial — *"Develop and analyze data in DataWorks by building a house-buying